Monsters Among Us

-"Monsters Among Us" is the premiere episode of the fourth season of the anthology television series American Horror Story, which premiered on October 8, 2014 on the cable network FX.
+"Monsters Among Us" is the premiere episode of the fourth season of the anthology television series American Horror Story, which premiered on October 8, 2014, on the cable network FX.
 It was co-written by creators Ryan Murphy and Brad Falchuk and directed by Murphy.

-The episode introduces Elsa Mars who runs one of the last remaining freak shows in the United States in the hamlet of Jupiter, Florida, and her recruitment of conjoined twins Bette and Dot Tattler.
-It also introduces the rest of her traveling performers, and the murderous clown known as Twisty.
+The episode introduces Elsa Mars (Jessica Lange) who runs one of the last remaining freak shows in the United States in the hamlet of Jupiter, Florida, and her recruitment of conjoined twins Bette and Dot Tattler (Sarah Paulson).
+It also introduces the rest of her traveling performers, and the murderous clown known as Twisty (John Carroll Lynch).
+This is the first episode of American Horror Story to break the anthology format, which includes the character Pepper (Naomi Grossman), who was previously featured in American Horror Story: Asylum (2012-2013).

-"Monsters Among Us" is the second longest in the series' history, at just over one hour without commercials.
-It received critical acclaim and positive reviews from critics who praised the characters, acting, setting, and the story's tone.
-Critics noted the character buildup, particularly that of the Tattler Twins and Elsa Mars, and Elsa Mars' performance of David Bowie's "Life on Mars?" as the episode's highlights.
+"Monsters Among Us" is the second longest episode in the series' history, at just over one hour without commercials.
+It received critical acclaim and positive reviews from critics who praised the characters, acting, setting, its horror elements, and the story's tone.
+Critics noted the character buildup, particularly that of the Tattler Twins and Elsa Mars, and Lange's performance of David Bowie's "Life on Mars?" as the episode's highlights.
 The episode obtained the highest ratings of any episode in the series, and is currently the most-watched American Horror Story episode.

-Jyoti Amge, currently the world's smallest living woman, has her American TV debut in this episode.
+Jyoti Amge, currently the world's smallest living woman, has her American TV debut in "Monsters Among Us."
+Actors Michael Chiklis, Angela Bassett, Denis O'Hare, and Emma Roberts are all credited in the opening title sequence, but do not appear in the episode.